lukagrbcic/AutoTandemML/README.md

 from sklearn.ensemble import RandomForestRegressor from AutoTandemML.run_experiment import experiment_setup

-# Define your function evaluator (implementation dependent)
+# Define your function evaluator
 def function_evaluator(x):
     """
-    Code that generates a response based on a design vector x
+    Code that generates a response based on a design vector x, i.e. a CFD simulation of a flow around an airfoil (response), based on the geometry of the airfoil (x)
     """
     return response